 RECPs can be used to control erosion in conjunction with revegetation efforts, providing seedbed protection from wind and water erosion.
-These products are often used on disturbed areas on slopes that are 3:1 or steeper, in areas with highly erosive soils, as part of drainageway stabilization, or any location where additional protection is needed.
+These products are often used on disturbed areas on steep slopes, in areas with highly erosive soils, or as part of drainageway stabilization.
 In order to select the appropriate RECP for site conditions, it is important to have a general understanding of the general types of these products, their expected longevity, and general characteristics.

-The Erosion Control Technology Council (ECTC 2014) characterizes RECPs into these categories:
+The Erosion Control Technology Council (ECTC 2005) characterizes rolled erosion control products according to these categories: